isomerpages/moe-yishunsec/_the-yss-experience/DSA to Yishun Secondary.md

 <li>
 <p><strong><u>Music:</u></strong> For students who demonstrate aptitude and
-passion in Music, they can look forward to being part of our school’s Applied Learning Programme (ALP) in Sonic Arts (Music, Media and Technology), Pop Music Performance and Music Creation, and in CCAs such as Choir, Guzheng Ensemble and Symphonic Band.
+passion in Music, they can look forward to being part of our school’s Applied Learning Programme (ALP) in Sonic Arts (Music, Media and Technology), Music Performance and Creation, and in CCAs such as Choir, Guzheng Ensemble and Symphonic Band.
 Students will have the opportunity to offer Music Syllabus T at the GCE N (T)-Level Examination.</p>
 </li>
 <li>
 <p><strong><u>Dance:</u></strong> Students who demonstrate aptitude and passion